yenly/foamy-nextjs/README.md

 I purposefully built this starter to be bare in styling and functionality to leave plenty of room to customize and build on top.

 ### Basic Global styles
 I used Gridlover to generate a typography system with modular scale and vertical rhythm.
-[Choose your own scale](https://www.gridlover.net/try) and replace all styles in `/styles/global.css` between these comments
+Add your preferred fonts and [choose your own scale](https://www.gridlover.net/try) and replace all styles in `/styles/global.css` between these comments
 ```CSS
 /* begin gridlover perfect fourth scale */
 // ...